Ruling means Missouri’s last abortion clinic stays open

 O’FALLON, Mo.
 (AP) — Missouri’s only abortion clinic will be able to keep operating after a state government administrator decided Friday that the health department was wrong not to renew the license of the Planned Parenthood facility in St. Louis.

-The hearing drew considerable attention after Williams revealed that his agencytracked the menstrual cycles of Planned Parenthood patients as part of its oversight of the clinic.
-Williams testified that an investigator made a spreadsheet at his request that included the dates of patients’ last periods.
-He said the goal was to find women who needed multiple procedures to complete an abortion.

-Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, called the move “deeply disturbing.”

-Wrangling over the license began when an investigator involved in a March 2019 inspection found that a woman had undergone an abortion that took five attempts to complete.
+The wrangling over the license began after an investigator in March 2019 found that a woman had undergone an abortion that took five attempts to complete.
 William Koebel, director of the section of the health department responsible for abortion clinic licensing, testified that the clinic failed to provide a “complication report.”

 That led the health department to launch an investigation of other instances where women underwent multiple procedures to complete an abortion, Koebel said.

-Note: This story has been corrected to reflect that Parson signed 8-week abortion ban last May.